Barbarea verna: Description

 Annual or biennial, winter green, herbaceous plant in the Brassicaceae.
 The seeds typically germinate in the autumn to form an over-wintering rosette.
-The following spring, it grows a main stem up to about 90 cm, sometimes up to 130 cm, which is pale green, groovy (sulcate) and occasionally branched.
+The following spring, it grows a main stem up to about 90 cm, sometimes up to 130 cm, which is pale green, grooved (sulcate) and occasionally branched.
 The leaves are alternate and pinnate with clasping auricles at the base and between 4 and 11 pairs of sub-opposite lobes.
 The upper leaves have much narrower lobes than those found lower down.
 The whole plant is almost entirely glabrous.

 The flowers appear in early spring.
 The inflorescence is a terminal raceme, or lateral raceme arising from the leaf axils, with 6 to 25 flowers on short 3-8mm pedicels.
 There are four yellowy green sepals, 5mm long and four bright yellow petals each 8mm long.
 Six stamens and one style with a capitate stigma at the tip.